StackStorm/orquesta/README.md

 ## Getting Help

-If you need help or get stuck at any point during this process, stop by on our [Slack Community](https://stackstorm.com/community-signup) and we will do our best to assist you.
+If you need help or get stuck at any point during development, stop by on our [Slack Community](https://stackstorm.com/community-signup) and we will do our best to assist you.